fluencelabs/docs/docs/build-mvm/how-to/test.md

-# Test Your Fluence Lambda
+# Test Your Fluence Functions